WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 The release of F# 5 broke Meadow's support for F# because it included a number of .NET Standard facade dlls that we were not shipping (as well as a number of other dlls).

 Enabling .NET Standard support solved this breaking change, so you can once again build and deploy F# projects on Meadow!

+### VB.NET Support

+You can now create Meadow applications in VB.NET!
+Technically, we supported it before, but now we have templates for both Meadow applications and libraries.

 ### Finalizers Enabled